jsonschema-typed/jsonschema-typed/README.md

 **Warning:** This is based on the [mypy plugin system](https://mypy.readthedocs.io/en/latest/extending_mypy.html), which is stated to have no backwards compatibility guarantee.
 New versions of mypy might not be supported immediately.

-**Note**: This is a maintained fork of [erickpeirson](https://github.com/erickpeirson/jsonschema-typed)'s original start on this project.
-The original repo seems to be abandoned and its current state is not functional. *Make sure to install the right package from PyPI, `jsonschema-typed-v2`*

 ## Example